Security

 Change the Boot Image root password

-The root password of the opsi linux boot image is 'linux123' by default.
-You may like to change this for security reasons.
-How to do this is desribed here: Parameters for the opsi linux boot image
+The default root password for the opsi Linux boot image is 'linux123'.
+Change this for security reasons as described in Parameters for the opsi linux boot image.